Frequently Asked Questions (FAQs)

 Children aged between 6 and 16 can join tours and must be monitored by an adult.
 Prices for children are less than they are for adults—see individual tours for details.
 Children aged under 6 years may not join tours.

-Tours need a minimum of six guests to operate.
 Generally, there is a maximum of 11 guests per tour, but—depending on the day of the week—we can operate up to three simultaneous tours for a total of 33 guests maximum.
 In other words, three separate tours of 11 guests each, all starting at the same time of day.
 Just let us know what you have in mind and we’ll do our best to provide it.

-Tours are available anytime for six guests or more
+Tours for between two and six guests

 If you book six guests 24 hours in advance, we can guide a private tour for breakfast, lunch, or dinner on any day.
+We can also conduct unscheduled tours for between two and five people on any date by arrangement.
+Ask us for pricing and availability.

 What are the historic and cultural landmarks I’ll see on the tours?